Why Therapy Is Crucial For Refugee Children

 Refugees And Mental Illness

-Studies have proven time and again that common mental health diagnoses or mental health conditions are the primary source of disability across the world.
+Studies have proven time and again that common mental health diagnoses or mental health conditions are the primary sources of disability across the world.
 It comprises more than 10% of the global problem of disease and accounts for over 30% of the number of years survived with disability.
 It is projected that individuals who have serious mental disorders like bipolar disorder, severe depression, and schizophrenia have a higher likelihood of dying earlier than those who don’t suffer from them.

 The issues concerning poor mental health are widespread, and it impact people around the world.
 Additionally, there are significant economic outcomes of this widespread occurrence.
 The cost of mental illness-related evaluations and psychological treatment was estimated to be about $16 trillion from 2011 until 2030.